Hi! You are already well acquainted with primitive types, and have worked quite a bit with them.

 In programming (and Java in particular), primitives have many advantages: they use little memory (and thus make the program more efficient) and have a clearly delineated range of values.

-However, while learning Java, we've already often repeated the mantra "
+However, while learning Java, we've already often repeated the mantra "everything in Java is an object".

 But primitives directly contradict those words.
 They aren't objects.
 So, is our "everything is an object" principle false?
+Actually, it's not.
+In Java, every primitive type has a twin brother, a wrapper class.

-What's a wrapper?
+What's a Wrapper Class?

+A wrapper is a special class that stores a primitive internally.
 But because it's a class, you can create instances of it.
 They store the primitive values internally, but are still real objects.

 Wrapper class names are very similar to (or exactly the same as) the names of their corresponding primitives.
 So, they are easy to remember.